DHTMLX/gantt-docs/data/desktop/css_overview.md

 #### Selected row

-You can style a selected row in the grid with the help of the **.gantt_row.gantt_selected** CSS selector:
+You can style a selected row in the grid with the help of the **.gantt_row.gantt_selected** selector:

 ~~~css
 .gantt_grid_data .gantt_row.gantt_selected,